Harrier (bird): Taxonomy

 The genus Circus was introduced by the French naturalist Bernard Germain de Lacépède in 1799.
 The type species was subsequently designated as the western marsh harrier.
 Most harriers are placed in this genus.
-The word Circus is derived from the Ancient Greek kirkos, referring to a bird of prey named for its circling flight (kirkos, "circle"), probably the hen harrier.
+The word Circus comes from the Ancient Greek κρέξ (kréx) referring to a long legged bird, and is possibly ultimately derived from an onomatopoeia.
 The name harrier is thought to have been derived either from Harrier (dog), or by a corruption of harrower, or directly from harry.